craigem/blog/content/posts/waargonaut-the-jsoner.md

 #### Hide no truths (`print . parse = id`)

-Firstly, and to explain why we keep provide the ability to track all of the whitespace and comma information, we will express the 'round-trip' property (using pseudo-code) as:
+Firstly, and to help explain why we have the ability to track all of the whitespace and comma information.
+We will express the 'round-trip' property (using pseudo-code) as:

 ```
 print . parse = id